-This course includes single variable calculus covering analytic geometry of the conics, differentiation and integration of the algebraic, logarithmic, trigonometric and exponential functions.
+Prerequisites: MAC 1114 and MAC 1140 or MAC 1147 This course includes single variable calculus covering analytic geometry of the conics, differentiation and integration of the algebraic, logarithmic, trigonometric and exponential functions.
+Students may be able to place into this course by attaining specific scores on state-approved common placement tests.
+Students should consult with their advisor if they would like to pursue this option.